alanb128/pi-audio-streamer2/README.md

 - Analog Switch (2): https://www.adafruit.com/product/5932
 - DAC HAT or digital audio HAT

+See the wiring guide pdf in this repo for details about how to connect everything together.

 ### Software - Pi
 - add the following to `/boot/firmware/config.txt`:
 ```